aantipov/moiva-blog/content/post/2021-06-june-update.md

 ## "Recommended reading" section
 Moiva aims to evaluate libraries as comprehensively as possible, using different sources and types of data, as well as different data representations and perspectives (snapshots, changes over time).
 It should allow developers to form their own opinions regarding libraries and how they compare to one another.

-Having said that, there are still areas unreachable for Moiva and there is sometimes a need for expert judgement and a walk-through in-depth analysis.
+Having said that, there are still areas unreachable for Moiva and there is sometimes a need for expert judgment and a walk-through in-depth analysis.
 To address these gaps I added a new section called "Recommended reading", which will suggest links to high-quality content relevant to the selected libraries.

 At the moment there is only a link to a nice article [JavaScript Frameworks, Performance Comparison 2020](https://javascript.plainenglish.io/javascript-frameworks-performance-comparison-2020-cd881ac21fce) by [@RyanCarniato](https://twitter.com/RyanCarniato).
 More links will be added in the future.
 Any suggestions here are very welcome.